fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 The meaning of each line is explained as a comment.
 If you want to see the full specification see the [documentation](https://docs.docker.com/compose/compose-file/compose-file-v3/).

-Now we can use _docker-compose up_ to build and run the application.
-If we want to rebuild the images we can use _docker-compose up --build_.
+Now we can use _docker compose up_ to build and run the application.
+If we want to rebuild the images we can use _docker compose up --build_.

-You can also run the application in the background with _docker-compose up -d_ (_-d_ for detached) and close it with _docker-compose down_.
+You can also run the application in the background with _docker compose up -d_ (_-d_ for detached) and close it with _docker compose down_.

 Creating files like this that <i>declare</i> what you want instead of script files that you need to run in a specific order / a specific number of times is often a great practice.